Jwkent1973/Jonathan-s-Custom-Daigaku-Gurashi-Students/README.md

 UPDATE: Septmber 14, 2019 Added 1 new student Meanata Satana (An slightly meaner goth style Hinata)

 UPDATE: September 15, 2019 Added 3 new students, Suzu Fumimori, Rhonda Flagg, and Freak Show.
+Moved all the older versions to subfolders to reduce clutter on the main page.